 If the pain interferes with daily activity or you are unable to accommodate wear regular shoes surgery may be necessary and you should consult with an orthopaedic surgeon.

 Shin splints is a general term used for pain in the front of the lower leg.
 The most common cause of shins splints is medial tibial stress syndrome.
 The pain associated with shin splints is a result of fatigue and trauma to the muscle's tendons where they attach themselves to the tibia.
-Poor footwear, foot posture and biomechanics can lead to instability, and in an effort to keep the foot, ankle and lower leg stable, the muscles exert a great force on the tibia.
+Poor footwear, foot posture and biomechanics can lead to instability.
+In an effort to keep the foot, ankle and lower leg stable the muscles exert a great force on the tibia.
 This excessive force can result in the tendons being partially torn away from the bone.

 Shin splints can occur in adults and children alike but tend to occur in more active individuals.